Nauruan nationality law: By naturalization

+By participating in the Climate Resilience Citizenship Program

+Nauru has officially introduced the Nauru Economic and Climate Resilience Citizenship Program (NECRCP), unveiled at the 2024 United Nations Climate Change Conference (COP 29) in Baku.
+The program is defined in Nauru Economic and Climate Resilience Citizenship Act No. 15 of 2024 Part 2, Section 4, 2025.

+It is a "citizenship by investment" initiative with the aim of raising money to fund climate action.

+The passport will cost a minimum of $105,000, but will be prohibited for people with certain criminal histories.

+The government says selling citizenship will help raise the funds needed for a plan to move 90% of the island’s around 12,500-strong population onto higher ground and build an entirely new community.

 Loss of nationality

 Nauruan nationals of legal majority and capacity may renounce their nationality provided they have obtained other nationality.
 Denaturalization may occur if a person obtained nationality through fraud, false representation, or concealment; if they financed or were convicted of terrorism; if they were convicted sexual offences against a child; or if they were naturalised, but continuously for 3 years resided outside Nauruan territory.

 Dual nationality

 Dual nationality has been permitted for women who gained foreign nationality through marriage since independence.
 Since 2005, all Nauruans have been eligible for multiple nationality.

 Attempted ban on dual citizenship for MPs, 2008

-On 22 March 2008, the Speaker of the Nauruan Parliament, David Adeang, called a Parliamentary session, allegedly without informing government ministers, who therefore did not attend.
+On 22 March 2008, the Speaker of the Parliament of Nauru, David Adeang, called a Parliamentary session, allegedly without informing government ministers, who therefore did not attend.
 Opposition MPs, Adeang included, constituted a majority of legislators present, and passed a ruling outlawing dual citizenship for Members of Parliament.

-The ruling, if applied, would affect senior Cabinet ministers Dr. Kieren Keke and Frederick Pitcher.
-Were they compelled to resign from Parliament, the Opposition would control a majority of seats in Parliament.
+The ruling, if applied, would have affected senior Cabinet ministers Dr. Kieren Keke and Frederick Pitcher.
+Were they compelled to resign from Parliament, the Opposition would have controlled a majority of seats in Parliament.

 The government rejected the legitimacy of the ruling, stating that it was unconstitutional because of the lack of parliamentary quorum.
 President Marcus Stephen accused Adeang and the Opposition of passing the ruling "after dark on Easter Saturday", "under candlelight".

-In April, the Chief Justice of the Supreme Court ruled that the amendment to the citizenship law was unconstitutional, thus confirming that persons with dual nationality remain entitled to sit in Parliament.
+In April, the Chief Justice of the Supreme Court of Nauru ruled that the amendment to the citizenship law was unconstitutional, thus confirming that persons with dual nationality remain entitled to sit in Parliament.